-The investigators concluded that both patients and investigators perceived a positive change in the patients' overall status at 6 hours after dosing with CK-2017357, based on a Global Assessment in which the patient and the investigator each independently assessed whether the patient was "better", "same", or "worse" compared to just before dosing on that day.
-At 6 hours after receiving 500 mg of CK-2017357, 29 of 65 patients assessed themselves as "better", compared to 18 of 63 on placebo (p = 0.043).
-Similarly, at that time point, the investigators assessed only 8 of 63 patients on placebo as "better", compared with 15 of 62 after 250 mg of CK-2017357 (p = 0.063) and 20 of 65 after 500 mg of CK-2017357 (p = 0.004).
-Conventional nominal statistical significance for the apparent dose response for these improvements in Global Assessments at 6 hours after dosing was approached for the patients' assessments (p = 0.071) and achieved for the investigators' (p = 0.015).
+Dr. Shefner reported that both patients and investigators perceived a positive change in the patients' overall status at 6 hours after dosing with CK-2017357, based on a Global Assessment in which the patient and the investigator each independently assessed whether the patient was "better," "same," or "worse" compared to just before dosing on that day.
+At 6 hours after receiving 500 mg of CK-2017357, 29 of 65 patients assessed themselves as "better," compared to 18 of 63 on placebo (p = 0.04).
+Similarly, at that time point, the investigators assessed only 8 of 63 patients on placebo as "better," compared with 15 of 62 after 250 mg of CK-2017357 (p = 0.06) and 20 of 65 after 500 mg of CK-2017357 (p = 0.004).
+Conventional nominal statistical significance for the dose response for these improvements in Global Assessments at 6 hours after dosing was approached for the patients' assessments (p = 0.07) and achieved for the investigators' (p = 0.01).

 Furthermore, there was a clear relationship between improvements in Global Assessments and the CK-2017357 plasma concentration.
-Patients were more than twice as likely to assess themselves as "better" when their plasma concentrations were above 9 mcg/mL than on placebo (odds ratio 2.45; p = 0.014), while the investigators were over three times more likely to assess their patients as "better" when the patients' plasma concentrations were in that range (odds ratio 3.81; p = 0.0007).
-In addition, the relationship between the likelihood of a "better" assessment and the CK-2017357 plasma concentration was nominally statistically significant both for the patients' assessments (p = 0.016) and for the investigators' (p = 0.013).
+Patients were more than twice as likely to assess themselves as "better" when their plasma concentrations were above 9 mcg/mL than on placebo (odds ratio 2.45; p = 0.01), while the investigators were almost four times more likely to assess their patients as "better" when the patients' plasma concentrations were in that range (odds ratio 3.81; p = 0.0007).
+In addition, the relationship between the likelihood of a "better" assessment and the CK-2017357 plasma concentration was nominally statistically significant both for the patients' assessments (p = 0.03) and for the investigators' (p = 0.01).

-The investigators proposed that these improvements in the patients' and investigators' Global Assessments may have resulted from a decrease in the fatigability of their muscles, as evidenced by data from a test of sub-maximal hand-grip fatigability.
+Dr. Shefner proposed that these improvements in the patients' and investigators' Global Assessments may have resulted from a decrease in muscle fatigability of their muscles, as evidenced by data from a test of sub-maximal hand-grip fatigability.
 For this measurement, each patient was asked to maintain a sub-maximal target force set at 30% of his or her individually measured maximal handgrip force for as long as possible (up to 2 minutes).
 The times when the patient's hand-grip force fell below 100%, 90%, 80%, 70% and 60% of this target were then recorded.
 Both hands were studied, and the weaker hands were analyzed separately from the stronger hands.

-At 6 hours after dosing, clear, dose-related trends to prolong the times patients could maintain the grip force in the weaker hand above 80%, 70%, and 60% of the target force were apparent.
-At 6 hours after the 500 mg dose of CK-2017357, these prolongations in the weaker hand approached nominal statistical significance for the times grip force could be maintained above 70% and 60% of the target force (7.8 seconds [p = 0.077] and 7.2 seconds [p = 0.060] versus placebo, respectively).
-Similarly, the apparent dose response for these prolongations in the patients' ability to maintain sub-maximal grip force in the weaker hand at 6 hours after dosing also approached nominal statistical significance for the times grip force (p = 0.076 and p = 0.058 versus placebo, respectively).
-Moreover, the relationship between prolongations in grip force above 60% of target in the weaker hand and increasing CK-2017375 plasma concentrations achieved nominal statistical significance (p = 0.029).
+At 6 hours after dosing, dose-related trends to prolong the times patients could maintain the grip force in the weaker hand above 80%, 70%, and 60% of the target force were apparent.
+At 6 hours after the 500 mg dose of CK-2017357, these prolongations in the weaker hand approached nominal statistical significance for the times grip force could be maintained above 70% and 60% of the target force (7.8 seconds [p = 0.08] and 7.2 seconds [p = 0.06] versus placebo, respectively).
+Similarly, the dose response for these prolongations in the patients' ability to maintain sub-maximal grip force in the weaker hand at 6 hours after dosing also approached nominal statistical significance for the times grip force could be maintained above 70% and 60% of the target force (p = 0.08 and p = 0.06, respectively).